 A Wednesday waltz on a Thursday… what?
 I ordered an out of print fiddle book from the UK.
 Royal Mail says it is on the way.
 It is an Eleanor Townsend book.
 Here is one of her tunes: Toronto Waltz.
 I know, I already did this.
 Here’s a redo.

 I follow a guy from the UK on Youtube and Facebook.
 He is Chris Perry, a.k.a.
 Peakfiddler.
 I’m always blown away by his creativity.
 I imagine that his mind is a constant musical work in progress.
 He had posted this composition a short time ago and I asked him if there was sheet music available.
 His response was that he was working on it and then a couple of days later, it was available.
 This is nowhere as good as him playing it, it is just my meat cutter attempt at hacking it out.
 There’s a very high note in this piece… I had to stick a mark on the fingerboard so I could try to hit it.

-Wednesday Waltz, this time not a waltz.
-Da Slockit Light by Tom Anderson.
+Wednesday Waltz, not a waltz.
+Skipper’s Fancy.